 - (a) General borrowing conditions: - The University Librarian may disallow any particular book to be taken out of the Library except under prescribed conditions. - ii.
 No book will be removed from the Library until its loan has been properly recorded. - iii.
 Books will not be issued except to the borrower in person, who must present their own Canterbury Card, or to someone to whom proxy status has been authorised by the borrower. - iv.
 Overdue materials and fines or other incurred charges have maximum limits as set out in the current fines schedule of the University Fees and Fines Regulations.
-When these limits are reached, or other charges are incurred, borrowing privileges will be suspended until the problem has been resolved. - (b) Loan quota - The Library sets limits on the number of items which may be on loan at any one time to members of the various borrower categories recognised by the Library.
+When these limits are reached, or other charges are incurred, borrowing privileges will be suspended until the problem has been resolved.

+(b) Loan quota

+- The Library sets limits on the number of items which may be on loan at any one time to members of the various borrower categories recognised by the Library.
 The number of items which may be borrowed by the members of each borrower category varies.
-Details are to be found on the Library website. - (c) Loan periods - Loans to undergraduate and external borrowers, from collections other than high demand, special collections or items loaned to distance students, are made for 28 days, but are subject to recall after seven days if required by another borrower. - Loans to staff and research students, from collections other than high demand or special collections, are made for 60 days but are subject to recall after seven days if required by another borrower. - iii.
+Details are to be found on the Library website. - (c) Loan periods - Loans to undergraduate and external borrowers, from collections other than high demand, special collections or items loaned to distance students, are made for 28 days, but are subject to recall after seven days if required by another borrower. - ii.
+Loans to staff and research students, from collections other than high demand or special collections, are made for 60 days but are subject to recall after seven days if required by another borrower. - iii.
 Items held in high demand collections are issued for the loan period appropriate to each collection. - iv.
 Loans from any collection to any borrower are subject to recall at any time for transfer to a high demand collection, or for any other reason deemed sufficient by the University Librarian. - v.
 Loans are renewable for the number of times appropriate for the type of material, unless the item is required by another borrower or by the Library. - vi.
 Loans to all borrowers, from collections other than high demand or special collections, will be for seven days only when more than one person has requested the use of the item. - (d) Responsibility - Readers and borrowers will be held responsible for any loss or damage occurring to books in their charge, and they will be required to pay the full cost of replacement copies. - ii.
-The Library will charge a replacement cost and associated charges for any item that is invoiced. - (e) High Demand - Certain books may be held on high demand for use in the Library.
-These books may also be lent for short periods such as hourly, overnight or over a weekend, and must be returned promptly on the next occasion the Library is open. - (f) Requests - Borrowers may place requests on books which are on loan.
-Requested books will, after their return, be held for not less than 24 hours and not more than six days.
+The Library will charge a replacement cost and associated charges for any item that is invoiced.

+(e) High Demand

+Certain books may be held on high demand for use in the Library.
+These books may also be lent for short periods such as hourly, overnight or over a weekend, and must be returned promptly on the next occasion the Library is open.